Join the Program

 Schools that are going to join Dialogues in relation to Italy Pitches, can receive an extra focus in English (approximately 2 hours) on non-profit in addition to the meetings already offered in Italian by the project itself (approximately 5 hours).
 Thanks to this extra focus, students will be able to have a better understanding on the non-profit world and therefore they are going to have more information to prepare for their speeches.
 See Appendix A for details on the programs.

-Workshop for students (How to construct a pitch, rules and regulations)
+WORKSHOP 1 for students on how to construct a pitch, rules of competition

-Deadline to submit names of students competing and their guests
+Deadline to submit names of students competing in final and their guests

 Italy Pitches Final Competition (16.30-18.00 Tiber Café)